Slow life: 10 Experiences To Enjoy Sustainable Travel in Pomerania, Poland

 The Kashub Ethnographic Park offers several workshops proliferating Kashub folk art and learning about former crafts like spinning, weaving baskets, embroidery, wood carving, singing, drawing…

 I had the privilege to do a paper flower workshop.
 Kashubs are masters in the art of making paper flowers.
 I had absolutely no idea that making paper flowers could be even considered as an art.
 Even nowadays you can find them in an household, church or graveyard.
 Sometimes you really need to take a close look in order to see whether it’s a real or fake flower.

 Against my expectations, I ended up loving the paper flower workshop.
 It made me realize how much I missed to create something with my hands and see the immediate result.
 The glass painting with traditional Kashub motifs was great fun and even relaxing.

 You can book your workshop directly at the entrance of the museum and prices range from 2-10€, depending on the workshop.

 Where to eat: there’s a superb, traditional restaurant in the museum complex

 3. Kashubian Pottery Workshop

 Pottery is one of the most ancient Kashubian crafts which has a centuries-old tradition since the middle ages.
-As in the Kashubian embroidery, the designs are quite simple, but colorful.

 A clay or pottery workshop is a great way to learn about Kashubian culture and create a meaningful item with your hands.
 Admittedly, I underestimated the relaxing effect of forming vessels from clay, but finally it gave me a deeper understanding of pottery as a Kashubian cultural expression.